 When foreign workers seek a U.S. green card through employment, they must in most cases rely on the U.S. employer that offered them a job to successfully complete the multitude of requirements associated with sponsoring them for a green card.

-Typically, in order to sponsor a foreign worker, the U.S. employer must first complete the labor certification process (known as “PERM”).
-The PERM process requires the U.S. employer to conduct recruitment, place advertisements for the foreign worker’s prospective job, and then submit the ETA Form 9089 to the U.S. Department of Labor (DOL) and attest that no qualified, willing U.S. workers are available for the position.
+Typically, in order to sponsor a foreign worker, the U.S. employer must first complete the labor certification process known as "PERM."
+The PERM process requires the U.S. employer to conduct recruitment, place advertisements for the foreign worker's prospective job, hold interviews, and then submit the ETA Form 9089 to the U.S. Department of Labor (DOL) and attest that no qualified, willing U.S. workers are available for the position.

-After reviewing the employer’s ETA Form 9089, the DOL will either certify (approve) the case, or deny it.
-After the DOL approves the case, the employer completes the second step in the green card process, which is filing a visa petition on Form I-140 with U.S. Citizenship and Immigration Services (USCIS).
+After reviewing the employer's ETA Form 9089, the DOL will either certify (approve) the case, or deny it.
+After the DOL approves the case, the employer completes the second step in the green card process, which is filing a petition on Form I-140 with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-140, the foreign worker completes the third step, which is filing an application for a green card with USCIS or a U.S. consulate.

 This article focuses on the first step of this process (the PERM process), and specifically explains the five most common mistakes employers make when completing the ETA Form 9089 and placing the required advertisements.

 Perhaps the most common mistake employers make when completing the ETA Form 9089 is not double checking that every single piece of information they have supplied is correct.
 The ETA Form 9089 is submitted online on the DOL website.
 In order to correct any typographical errors on the form, the employer's only solution is to withdraw the application and refile it, Employers are prohibited from sending corrected ETA Form 9089s to the DOL.
 Sometimes, the solution of withdrawing/refiling is not possible, perhaps because advertisements have expired by the time the employer notices the mistake.

-The DOL may deny ETA Form 9089s for what may seem like trivial typographical errors, such as spelling mistakes in the employer’s name or the foreign worker’s home address.
+The DOL may deny ETA Form 9089s for what might seem like trivial typographical errors, such as spelling mistakes in the employer's name or the foreign worker's home address.
 Literally anything is fair game for the DOL.